pyRR4/HouseholdBudgetManagementAPI/README.md

 # API for Household Budget Management

 **Status**: 🚧 *Work in Progress*
 > *Please note: This project is still under development.
-As of now, only basic CRUD operations for transactions have been implemented.*
+As of now, only basic CRUD operations for transactions, users and categories have been implemented.*